Tropical year: Calendar year

 The Gregorian calendar, as used for civil and scientific purposes, is an international standard.
 It is a solar calendar that is designed to maintain synchrony with the mean tropical year.
 It has a cycle of 400 years (146,097 days).
 Each cycle repeats the months, dates, and weekdays.
 The average year length is 146,097/400 = 365 97/400 = 365.2425 days per year, a close approximation to the mean tropical year of 365.2422 days.

-The Gregorian calendar is a reformed version of the Julian calendar.
-By the time of the reform in 1582, the date of the vernal equinox had shifted about 10 days, from about March 21 at the time of the First Council of Nicaea in 325, to about March 11.
-According to North, the real motivation for reform was not primarily a matter of getting agricultural cycles back to where they had once been in the seasonal cycle; the primary concern of Christians was the correct observance of Easter.
+The Gregorian calendar is a reformed version of the Julian calendar organized by the Catholic Church and enacted in 1582.
+By the time of the reform, the date of the vernal equinox had shifted about 10 days, from about March 21 at the time of the First Council of Nicaea in 325, to about March 11.
+The motivation for the change was the correct observance of Easter.
 The rules used to compute the date of Easter used a conventional date for the vernal equinox (March 21), and it was considered important to keep March 21 close to the actual equinox.

 If society in the future still attaches importance to the synchronization between the civil calendar and the seasons, another reform of the calendar will eventually be necessary.
 According to Blackburn and Holford-Strevens (who used Newcomb's value for the tropical year) if the tropical year remained at its 1900 value of 365.24219878125 days the Gregorian calendar would be 3 days, 17 min, 33 s behind the Sun after 10,000 years.
-Aggravating this error, the length of the tropical year (measured in Terrestrial Time) is decreasing at a rate of approximately 0.53 s per century.
-Also, the mean solar day is getting longer at a rate of about 1.5 ms per century.
+Aggravating this error, the length of the tropical year (measured in Terrestrial Time) is decreasing at a rate of approximately 0.53 s per century and the mean solar day is getting longer at a rate of about 1.5 ms per century.
 These effects will cause the calendar to be nearly a day behind in 3200.
 The number of solar days in a "tropical millennium" is decreasing by about 0.06 per millennium (neglecting the oscillatory changes in the real length of the tropical year).
 This means there should be fewer and fewer leap days as time goes on.
-A possible reform would be to omit the leap day in 3200, keep 3600 and 4000 as leap years, and thereafter make all centennial years common except 4500, 5000, 5500, 6000, etc. But the quantity ΔT is not sufficiently predictable to form more precise proposals.
+One possible reform that has been proposed involves omitting the leap day in 3200, keeping 3600 and 4000 as leap years, and making all centennial years common except 4500, 5000, 5500, 6000, etc. (i.e. making centennial leap years occur once every 500 years instead of 400 starting from the year 4000), but the quantity ΔT is not sufficiently predictable to form more precise proposals.